ch-lum/DSC180A-Methodology-5/index.md

 ## Questions
 **What is the most interesting topic covered in your domain this quarter?**

 The most interesting topic covered in the domain so far has been learning about all the different mechanisms and how they are used to guarantee privacy.
 A lot of the mechanisms seem like puzzles, figuring out creative ways to add noise or obfuscate information as to guarantee privacy.
 For example, the exponential mechanism only releases a maximum.
-A binary tree mechanism can release partial sums of the data but does so in a way that only realeases $n\log n$ times.
+A binary tree mechanism can release partial sums of the data but does so in a way that only realeases *n log(n)* times.
 It's pretty interesting.

 **Describe a potential investigation you would like to pursue for your Quarter 2 Project.**